hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 After [the paper was published in 2001](https://dl.acm.org/doi/10.1145/383259.383295), someone downloaded our software and applied it to an application we hadn't thought of: [generating terrain from maps](https://mrl.cs.nyu.edu/projects/image-analogies/flightsim.html).

-None of these ideas were planned.
-They were all the product of a focused exploration and constantly throwing out the old goals when better ones appeared.
+**None of these ideas were planned.
+They were all the product of a focused exploration and constantly throwing out the old goals when better ones appeared.**

+I've heard from other colleagues about projects that had similarly circuitous routes.
+The PatchMatch algorithm, which became "Content-Aware Fill," began as an attempt to summarize videos.
+DALL-E began as an attempt to improve language models.

 At the time, we translated the title of the painting "変奏曲" as "Changing Melody."
 While Google Translate now gives me a different translation, that title and the zig-zag path seems like a suitable analogy of exploration.